-Your whole code should looks like similar to this:
+Your whole code should look similar to this:

 Set(VSpeed,SpeedSlider.Value); Set(Rspeed,SpeedSlider.Value); If(isRotating&&Mod(PRotation,180)<>0, //ROTATION //Protection from crossing over the full U-turn Set(Rspeed,Min(180-Mod(PRotation,180),Rspeed)); //Rotate Set(PRotation,PRotation+Rspeed), //Continue movement Set(isRotating,false)); //MOVEMENT If(!isRotating, Set(Dist2Top, planeY-BoardBorders.Y); Set(Dist2Bottom, BoardBorders.Y+BoardBorders.Height-planeY-imgPlane.Height); //Near-edge behaviour If(PDirection=180, Set(VSpeed,Min(VSpeed,Dist2Bottom)), PDirection=0, Set(VSpeed,Min(VSpeed,Dist2Top))); //Move If(PDirection=0, Set(planeY,planeY-VSpeed), Set(planeY,planeY+VSpeed)); //Bounce behavior If(Dist2Top = 0&&PDirection = 0,Set(PDirection,180);Set(isRotating,true);Set(PRotation,PRotation+Rspeed)); If(Dist2Bottom=0&&PDirection = 180,Set(PDirection,0);Set(isRotating,true);Set(PRotation,PRotation+Rspeed)))

-If you have enough energy you can read next section…or just read it later 🙂
+If you have enough energy you can read the next section…or just read it later 🙂

 Performance in animations

-So you probably you already know that PowerApps is using declarative code.
+So you probably already know that PowerApps is using declarative code.
 Declarative means that the code expects results instead of giving instructions (orders) of how to do something (this is imperative).
-But I feel that in PowerApps declarative also means that it doesn’t really like a controller alike pattern where one object activates other object(s) (like we did in timer control which select plane on timer end).
+But I feel that in PowerApps declarative also means that it doesn’t really like a controller alike pattern where one object activates another object(s) (like we did in timer control which selects plane on timer end).

-To verify my theory I’ve build the same app but this time I use my method (each projectile was a gallery item and each item has its own timer and image.
+To verify my theory I’ve built the same app but this time I use my method (each projectile was a gallery item and each item has its own timer and image.
 On every timer end the projectile was selected).
-Additionally once the projectile reach the top I removed it from collection so I can be sure that it’s not the ongoing timer that is slowing down animation.
+Additionally, once the projectile reaches the top I removed it from the collection so I can be sure that it’s not the ongoing timer that is slowing down animation.
 And as you can see my app is still lag spiking

 Taking 20 shots comparison